AsHfIEXE/CyberSage/README.md

 *   📄 **Structured Logging:** Detailed application and tool execution logs for effective debugging and audit trails.

-*(placeholder for a screenshot of the dashboard or results page)* `[Screenshot of CyberSageV2 UI]`
+*(placeholder for a screenshot of the dashboard or results page)* `[Screenshot of CyberSage UI]`

 ## 🏗️ Architecture Overview

-CyberSage V2 follows a modular, multi-component architecture:
+CyberSage follows a modular, multi-component architecture:

 1.  **Flask Backend (`app.py`):**
     *   Serves the web interface and API endpoints.